oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 		*IMPORTANT*: Non-rolling infrastructure patching involves system down time.
 See [Oracle-Managed Infrastructure Maintenance Updates](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/examaintenance.htm#Oracle) for more information.
 	* `preference` - The maintenance window scheduling preference.
 	* `weeks_of_month` - Weeks during the month when maintenance should be performed.
 Weeks start on the 1st, 8th, 15th, and 22nd days of the month, and have a duration of 7 days.
 Weeks start and end based on calendar dates, not days of the week.
 For example, to allow maintenance during the 2nd week of the month (from the 8th day to the 14th day of the month), use the value 2.
 Maintenance cannot be scheduled for the fifth week of months that contain more than 28 days.
 Note that this parameter works in conjunction with the  daysOfWeek and hoursOfDay parameters to allow you to specify specific days of the week and hours that maintenance will be performed.
-* `memory_per_oracle_compute_unit_in_gbs` - The amount of memory (in GBs) enabled per OCPU or ECPU in the Autonomous VM Cluster.See [Compute Models](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbak) for more details.
+* `memory_per_oracle_compute_unit_in_gbs` - The amount of memory (in GBs) enabled per each OCPU core in Autonomous VM Cluster.
 * `next_maintenance_run_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the next maintenance run.
 * `patch_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the last patch applied on the system.
 * `patch_model` - Database patch model preference.
-* `provisionable_cpus` - An array of CPU values that can be used to successfully provision a single Autonomous Database.\  For Autonomous Database on Dedicated Exadata Infrastructure, the CPU type (OCPUs or ECPUs) is determined by the parent Autonomous Exadata VM Cluster's compute model.
-See [Compute Models in Autonomous Database on Dedicated Exadata Infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbak) for more details.
+* `provisionable_cpus` - An array of CPU values that can be used to successfully provision a single Autonomous Database.
-* `reclaimable_cpus` - For Autonomous Databases on Dedicated Exadata Infrastructure:
-	* These are the CPUs that continue to be included in the count of CPUs available to the Autonomous Container Database even after one of its Autonomous Database is terminated or scaled down.
-You can release them to the available CPUs at its parent Autonomous VM Cluster level by restarting the Autonomous Container Database.
+* `reclaimable_cpus` - CPU cores that continue to be included in the count of OCPUs available to the Autonomous Container Database even after one of its Autonomous Database is terminated or scaled down.
+You can release them to the available OCPUs at its parent AVMC level by restarting the Autonomous Container Database.
-	* The CPU type (OCPUs or ECPUs) is determined by the parent Autonomous Exadata VM Cluster's compute model.
-See [Compute Models in Autonomous Database on Dedicated Exadata Infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbak) for more details.
 * `role` - The Data Guard role of the Autonomous Container Database or Autonomous Database, if Autonomous Data Guard is enabled.
 * `service_level_agreement_type` - The service level agreement type of the container database.
 The default is STANDARD.
 * `standby_maintenance_buffer_in_days` - The scheduling detail for the quarterly maintenance window of the standby Autonomous Container Database.
 This value represents the number of days before scheduled maintenance of the primary database.
 * `state` - The current state of the Autonomous Container Database.
 * `time_created` - The date and time the Autonomous Container Database was created.
 * `time_snapshot_standby_revert` - The date and time the Autonomous Container Database will be reverted to Standby from Snapshot Standby.
-* `total_cpus` - The number of CPUs allocated to the Autonomous VM cluster.<br> For Autonomous Databases on Dedicated Exadata Infrastructure, the CPU type (OCPUs or ECPUs) is determined by the parent Autonomous Exadata VM Cluster's compute model.
-See [Compute Models in Autonomous Database on Dedicated Exadata Infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbak) for more details.
+* `total_cpus` - The number of CPU cores allocated to the Autonomous VM cluster.
 * `vault_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Oracle Cloud Infrastructure [vault](https://docs.cloud.oracle.com/iaas/Content/KeyManagement/Concepts/keyoverview.htm#concepts).
 * `version_preference` - The next maintenance version preference.